eike-welk/borg-backup-scripts/borg-backup-readme.rst

 * Backups are made daily, old backups are deleted.
 The backups are encrypted.

-* Only the directories `/home` and `/usr/local` are backed up, not the complete system.
+* Only the directories ``/home`` and ``/usr/local`` are backed up, not the complete system.

-* The script `borg-backup-rsync.sh` duplicates the backup repository on a removable hard disk.
+* The backup repository can be duplicated on a removable or external hard disk.

 The scripts' Github project:

     https://github.com/eike-welk/borg-backup-scripts

 ===============================================================================
 Daily Usage
 ===============================================================================

-A backup is created daily at night with the script `borg-backup-create.sh`.
+A backup is created daily at night with the script ``borg-backup-create.sh``.
 It is controlled by a *Systemd* timer.

 Restore a Lost File